Updated: Apr 26, 2019

-Many digital marketing professionals routinely miss important website search optimization steps.
-These SEO mistakes can make a big difference in a site's search rankings.
+Content marketing professionals routinely miss important website search optimization steps.
+These on-page SEO mistakes can make a big difference in a site’s search rankings.

 As new to SEO as I am, I’ve quickly learned that optimizing web content is a bit of a paradox.
-Getting your content to show up on the first search engine result page (aka the “SERP”) is incredibly complex.
+Writing content that shows up on the first search engine result page (aka the “SERP”) is incredibly complex.
 But at the same time, the basic approach is simple, obvious even: provide valuable content that gives the reader what they’re looking for.